-In 1664, the British army conquered the New Netherlands (the Dutch territory in America), and renamed it Province of New York as an homage to James, Duke of York.
-Even the city of New Amsterdam changed its name to New York in honour of James.
+In 1664, the British army conquered the New Netherlands (the Dutch territory in America) and renamed it the Province of New York in homage to James, Duke of York.
+Even the city of New Amsterdam had its name changed to New York in honour of James.

 In 1683, James was appointed governor of the Hudson Bay Company.
 He played a leading role in the direction of the Royal African Company, which dealt with the African slave trade.

 When Charles II died in February 1685, the throne was assigned to his brother, the Duke of York.
-James was fifty-two years old when he became king of England, Scotland and Ireland.
-Being an expert in both the military and political field, he was received with benevolence by the Parliament and acclaimed by the people.
+James was fifty-two years old when he became King of England, Scotland and Ireland.
+Being an expert in both military and political fields, he was well received by Parliament and acclaimed by the people.

-James II was soon forced to face a rebellion that became known as the Monmouth rebellion.
-The Whig party members who had organised the conspiracy to assassinate King Charles and James, had been exiled in the Netherlands.
-Among them, the two most important figures were James Scott, duke of Monmouth, illegitimate son of Charles II, and Archibald Campbell, count of Argyll.
+James II soon faced a rebellion that became known as the Monmouth rebellion.
+The Whig Party members who had organised a conspiracy to assassinate King Charles and James, had been exiled in the Netherlands.
+Among them, the two most important figures were James Scott, Duke of Monmouth, the illegitimate son of Charles II, and Archibald Campbell, the Count of Argyll.

-The group of rebels was uneven and badly organised: they believed that the right time to strike was when James would become king.
-However, they took six months to organise their forces.
-In the end, they decided that the attack would be divided into two parts: one, commanded by Argyll, would act in Scotland (where they could count on the support of Campbell’s clan); the other, led by Monmouth, would have begun its march on London from the western area of the kingdom.
+The group of rebels were unbalanced and badly organised: they believed that the right time to strike was when James became king.
+They took six months to organise their forces, however, and decided that the attack would be divided into two parts: one, commanded by Argyll, would act in Scotland (where they could count on the support of Campbell’s clan); the other, led by Monmouth, would have begun its march on London from the western area of the kingdom.
 The Argyll expedition was short-lived: the count was captured in the small Scottish village of Inchinnan on June 18, 1685.
-He was taken prisoner near Edinburgh and was sentenced to death for treason on June 30.
+He was taken prisoner near Edinburgh and sentenced to death for treason on June 30.

-On the other hand, Monmouth landed in the Puritan city of Lyme on June 11.
-He quickly recruited over four thousand artisans and farmers and, a few days later, he proclaimed himself king.
-The Duke’s army fought against the royal army composed of local mercenary militias led by John Churchill and the Duke of Grafton.
-However, the Duke of Monmouth was captured and taken to London where he vainly pleaded his uncle to spare his life.
+Monmouth, on the other hand, landed in the Puritan city of Lyme on June 11.
+He quickly recruited over four thousand artisans and farmers and, a few days later, proclaimed himself king.
+The Duke’s army fought against the royal army composed of local militias led by John Churchill and the Duke of Grafton.
+However, the Duke of Monmouth was captured and taken to London where he plead in vain to his uncle for his life.
 James II sentenced Monmouth to death and was executed on July 15 inside the Tower of London.
-Over 300 of Monmouth’s supporters were executed, and about 100 were deported to the West Indies.
+Over 300 of Monmouth’s supporters were executed and about 100 were deported to the West Indies.

-James II tried to appease the discontent of the Anglican bishops, who refused however to follow the king’s directions.
+James II tried to appease the discontent of the Anglican bishops, who refused to follow the king’s directives.
 Thus, James created a commission for ecclesiastical causes.
 Meanwhile, the king had become friends with William Penn, the Quaker founder of the Pennsylvania colony in North America.
-An exponent of a religious faith opposed and persecuted as much as Catholicism, Penn urged James to promulgate a Declaration of Indulgence, with which religious freedom was proclaimed in the kingdom.
+An exponent of a religious faith persecuted as much as Catholicism, Penn urged James to promulgate a Declaration of Indulgence, with which religious freedom was proclaimed in the kingdom.

 At the end of the Glorious Revolution, James lived at the court of Louis XIV in Paris.
 Meanwhile, William III of Orange had acquired the throne.
 James struggled with accepting this.
-In March 1689, James II landed in Ireland, and shortly after his settlement in Dublin, he almost controlled the entire island.
+In March 1689, James II landed in Ireland and shortly after his settlement in Dublin controlled almost the entire island.
 William and James’ army engaged in a number of battles.
-However, William decided not to kill James (his father-in-law) and allowed James to flee back to France.
+William decided not to kill James, since he was his father-in-law, and allowed him to flee back to France.